 string replacement.
 It is recommended you use the latest version of our client libraries which properly handle this deprecation.

-Connect to the streaming and trading services at the following urls.
+Connect to the API at the following url.

 After establishing a connection, the client sends an APIAuthenticationMessage